Inca's Balsa Log Raft

 That means, that a catamaran with four centerboards don't need any rudder.
 The skipper can take those rudders totally away and steer by Centerboards only.

-- and those prehistoric steer technologies are explained in details at page #5.
+- and those prehistoric steer technologies are explained in details in the chapter of 'Daggerboard Navigation'.

 The basic idea in Guara-steering is the fact, that on any floating body CE = 'Center of Wind' allways will blow leewards of the CLR = 'Center of Water Resistance', as is the central hold in the water - and that is so, because there is no other forces influenting on the boat.